doctorfree/MirrorCommand/README.md

 The Mirror Command Line project provides scripts to enable command line control of the MagicMirror system over a local network.
-The MirrorCommand Debian format package installation scripts perform automatic installation and configuration of a MagicMirror including:
+The MirrorCommand Debian and RPM format package installation scripts perform automatic installation and configuration of a MagicMirror including:

 - Automated installation of the MagicMirror software if not already installed